awsdocs/aws-cli-user-guide/doc_source/cli-services-ec2-sg.md

 }
 ```

-## Adding Rules to Your Security Group<a name="configuring-a-security-group"></a>
+## Add Rules to Your Security Group<a name="configuring-a-security-group"></a>

-When you run an Amazon EC2 instance, you must enable rules in the security group to enable incoming network traffic for your means of connecting to the image\.
+When you run an Amazon EC2 instance, you must enable rules in the security group to allow incoming network traffic for your means of connecting to the image\.

 For example, if you're launching a Windows instance, you typically add a rule to allow inbound traffic on TCP port 3389 to support Remote Desktop Protocol \(RDP\)\.
 If you're launching a Linux instance, you typically add a rule to allow inbound traffic on TCP port 22 to support SSH connections\.